aimansae/reviewme-api/README.md

 ## Credits:

-- A huge credit goes to Code Institute's DRF walkthrough project, that was used as a main guide to build ReviewMe project.
+- A huge credit goes to Code Institute's Django DRF walkthrough project, that was used as a main guide to build ReviewMe project.

 - Code Institute tutors were consulted during set uo issues and a huge thanks to all of them for the explainations and suggestion to solve the issues i faced.